RouxLab/covalent-kinetics-with-rapid-intermediates-2025/README.md

 ### Installation

-Use the following command in the root of a local clone of this repository to create an environment `ghaby_2025` (or a name of your choice assigned in `environment.yml`) for the notebook:
+Use the following command in the root of a local clone of this repository to create an environment `gekim` (or a name of your choice assigned in `environment.yml`) for the notebook:

 ```shell
 conda env create -f environment.yml